 The conversation occurs subtly behind the actions of

 the day.
-It is one that we are a huge part of but we rarely take the time to analyze the tone or tenor in which we are speaking.
+It is one that we are a huge part of but we rarely take the time to analyze the tone or tenor of which we are speaking.
 This is self-talk, an ongoing dialogue inside your head that will contribute commentary on the happenings you experience.
 Too often people just accept the conversation and it is most decidedly dripping with negativity.
 We tend to be extremely hard on ourselves and give extremely harsh criticism, often crushing our own confidence and self-esteem.
 Once a person becomes aware of this talk though they can make the conscious effort to change their self-talk and start building a more positive self-image.
 This will change the way you look at yourself and the way others look at you as well.

 Why So Negative and Hard on Yourself?